Author: David Lively, Organically Grown Company

 We struggled, but part of our make-up was always defiance, and there was never talk of responding other than with greater effort at performance and an eye on how we might reinvent ourselves.
 Which we now do again, a Rising Phoenix.

-The enormous creativity and work that has led us into our 5th organizational structure in large part was undertaken in order to better protect our core.
+The enormous creativity and work that has led us into our 5th organizational structure in large part were undertaken in order to better protect our core.
 That core consists of not only our daily workload, but everything OGC has been beyond the delivery of those 38 thousand plus meals.

-To quote David Weinstein one more time: “THE KEY CHALLENGES WE FACE moving forward are racism, class prejudice and economic concentration.
+To quote David Weinstein one more time: “THE KEY CHALLENGES WE FACE moving forward are racism, class prejudice, and economic concentration.
 An independent, regionalized, locally-owned food system is in the cross-hairs of every economic and political trend in the United States and around the world.
 If we are to survive we must fight.
 We must ally ourselves with every enemy of economic concentration and organize to defeat it.”

 Or as Natalie Reitman-White, OGC’s Vice-President of Organizational Vitality and Trade Advocacy would put it, “You can’t fix a broken food system with a broken finance system.”